JulianG/juliangaramendy.dev/content/blog/prettier-pre-commit-hook/index.md

   ]
 }
 ```
-This is configured to run pretier and overwrite any **staged files** that match the pattern above, and then staging the new changes (if any).
+This is configured to run prettier and overwrite any **staged files** that match the pattern above and then staging the new changes (if any).

 ## 4. Create a husky config file: .huskyrc: